-Amazing Race 2017 Cast: 22 Strangers, 11 Teams Who Have Never Met Each Other
+‘Amazing Race’ 2017 Cast: 22 Strangers, 11 Teams Who Have Never Met Each Other

 “I consider myself more like the bada** type that’s not afraid of anything.
 I’ll do the dirty work.”

-Here are the names, ages, hometowns, and jobs of all of The Amazing Race season 29 contestants.
+Here are the names, ages, hometowns, and jobs of all of The Amazing Race Season 29 contestants.

 - Shamir Arzeno, 28, Bronx, New York, banker.